xubujie/llm-application-prompts/README.md

 >Take into account these previously completed tasks: {context}\n.
 >Your task: {task}\nResponse:

-#### 4. [camel](https://github.com/lightaime/camel): Communicative Agents for “Mind” Exploration of Large Scale Language Model Society.
+#### [camel](https://github.com/lightaime/camel): Communicative Agents for “Mind” Exploration of Large Scale Language Model Society.
 Prompts are [here](https://github.com/lightaime/camel/tree/master/camel/prompts).

+#### [gpt4-pdf-chatbot-langchain](https://github.com/mayooear/gpt4-pdf-chatbot-langchain): GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files

+**Prompts**:

+> **CONDENSE_PROMPT**: Given the following conversation and a follow up question, rephrase the follow up question to be a standalone question.
+>Chat History:
+>
+>{chat_history}
+>
+>Follow Up Input: {question}
+>
+>Standalone question:
+>
+>**QA_PROMPT**: You are a helpful AI assistant.
+Use the following pieces of context to answer the question at the end.
+>If you don't know the answer, just say you don't know.
+DO NOT try to make up an answer.
+>If the question is not related to the context, politely respond that you are tuned to only answer questions that are related to the context.
+>
+> {context}.
+>
+> Question: {question}
+>
+> Helpful answer in markdown:

-#### 5. [wolverine](https://github.com/biobootloader/wolverine): Give your python scripts regenerative healing abilities!
+#### [wolverine](https://github.com/biobootloader/wolverine): Give your python scripts regenerative healing abilities!

 **Prompts:**